AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

   - The "detection of change" workflow leveraged the largest number of sync lines to measure:
     - The turn-around time to read a lick TTL into an external TTL on another sync line.
     - The reward calculation time to convert a lick TTL into a trigger reward via a TTL pulse when an image changed happened concurrently to a lick.
+  - The detection of change workflow was fully functional, displaying warped natural images full screen and dispensing water rewards with a set valve opening duration while touching the water spout upon the image change.

 ### Description of tests